Send device requests and events to your web service

 Below is sample code in various languages to encode binary data as a hexadecimal string suitable for responding to devices.

-Read more about events and their format
+Read more about and their format